cloudfoundry/bosh_exporter/FAQ.md

 ### How can I enable only a particular collector?

-The `filter.collectors` command flag allows you to filter what collectors will be enabled.
+The `filter.collectors` command flag allows you to filter what collectors will be enabled (if not set, all collectors will be enabled by default).
 Possible values are `Deployments`, `Jobs`, `ServiceDiscovery` (or a combination of them).

 ### How can I filter by a particular BOSH deployment?